krb5/krb5/doc/admin/admin_commands/kdb5_util.rst

-Update all principal records (or only those matching the *princ-pattern* glob pattern) to re-encrypt the key data using the active database master key, if they are encrypted using older versions, and give a count at the end of the number of principals updated.
+Update all principal records (or only those matching the *princ-pattern* glob pattern) to re-encrypt the key data using the active database master key, if they are encrypted using a different version, and give a count at the end of the number of principals updated.
 If the **-f** option is not given, ask for confirmation before starting to make changes.
 The **-v** option causes each principal processed to be listed, with an indication as to whether it